Chronic electrode implant: Tissue response to chronic-term electrode implantation

-Another recent study addresses the problem of the tissue response.
+Another recent study addressed the problem of the tissue response.
 Michigan-type electrodes (see article for detailed dimensions) were surgically inserted into the brains of Adult male Fischer 344 rats; a control population was treated with the same surgical procedures, but the electrode was implanted and immediately removed so that a comparison could be made between tissue response to acute injury and chronic presence.
 Animal subjects were sacrificed at 2 and 4 weeks after implantation to quantify the tissue response with histological and immunostaining techniques.
 Samples were stained for ED1 and GFAP presence.
 ED1+ reading is indicative of the presence of macrophages, and was observed in a densely packed region within approximately 50 μm of the electrode surface.
 ED1+ cells were present at both 2 and 4 weeks after implantation, with no significant difference between the time points.
 Presence of GFAP indicates presence of reactive astrocytes, and was seen at 2 and 4 weeks after implantation, extending more than 500 μm from the electrode surface.
 Stab controls showed signs of inflammation and reactive gliosis as well, however signals were significantly lower in intensity than those found in chronic test subjects, and diminished noticeably from 2 weeks to 4 weeks.
 This is strong evidence that glial scarring and the encapsulation, and eventual isolation, of implanted microelectrodes is primarily a result of chronic implantation, and not the acute injury.